India: Local reporters face risk of violence, murder – DW – 01/20/2025

 Bastar is a region struggling with a Maoist insurgency, and journalists face threats from multiple sides: India's security forces, insurgent groups, and corrupt individuals or powerful figures who profit from the ongoing conflict.

-Raunak Shivhare, an independent journalist and a close friend of Chandrakar, says Chandrakar's death only drew nationwide attention due to its brutal nature.
+Raunak Shivhare, an independent journalist and a close friend of Chandrakar's, told DW that the journalist's death only drew nationwide attention because of its brutal nature.

-"Journalists in Bastar have been facing these issues continuously," he told DW.
+"Journalists in Bastar have been facing these issues continuously," he said.
 "We have been operating here without any sense of security."

-"We are witnessing an authoritarian drift, with a clear intention to muzzle independent media and silence critical voices," said Celia Mercier the head of RSF's South Asia Desk, describing the scale of repression "chilling."
+"We are witnessing an authoritarian drift, with a clear intention to muzzle independent media and silence critical voices," said Celia Mercier, the head of RSF's South Asia Desk, describing the scale of repression as "chilling."

 This was vividly illustrated by journalists who lost their lives, including Chandrakar in January 2025, but also Gauri Lankesh in 2017 and Shashikant Warishe in 2023.

-Lankesh was a prominent local journalist in India's IP hub Bangalore who ran a publication that often criticized right-wing extremism.
+Lankesh was a prominent local journalist in India's IP hub, Bangalore, who ran a publication that often criticized right-wing extremism.
 She was shot in front of her house in 2017.
-Warishe was mowed down on a highway in Maharashtra state's Ratnagiri district in 2023 by an SUV driven by a land broker he had written about.
+Warishe was mowed down on a highway in the Ratnagiri district of Maharashtra state in 2023 by an SUV driven by a land broker he had written about.

 In both of those cases, the killers have not been punished.